Frank Finlay: Screen

 One of his earliest television roles was in the family space adventure serial Target Luna (1960), as journalist Conway Henderson.
 Finlay's first major television success was as Jean Valjean in the BBC's 1967 ten-part adaptation of Victor Hugo's Les Misérables.
 He played the title role of Dennis Potter's BBC 2 series Casanova (1971).
-Following this, he portrayed Adolf Hitler in The Death of Adolf Hitler (1972) for London Weekend Television.
+Following this, he portrayed Adolf Hitler in The Death of Adolf Hitler (1973) for London Weekend Television.

-Finlay portrayed Richard Roundtree's nemesis, Amafi, in the film Shaft in Africa (1973), before playing Porthos for director Richard Lester in The Three Musketeers (also 1973), The Four Musketeers (1975) and The Return of the Musketeers (1989).
+Finlay was one of the stars of Martin Ritt's highly acclaimed 1970 feature The Molly Maguires.
+He portrayed Richard Roundtree's nemesis, Amafi, in the film Shaft in Africa (1973), before playing Porthos for director Richard Lester in The Three Musketeers (also 1973), The Four Musketeers (1975) and The Return of the Musketeers (1989).
 He appeared in several additional films, including The Wild Geese (1978) and The Key by Tinto Brass.

 Finlay starred as the father in the once-controversial Bouquet of Barbed Wire (1976), and its sequel Another Bouquet (1977), and he was reunited with his Bouquet of Barbed Wire co-star, Susan Penhaligon, when he played Professor Van Helsing in the BBC's Count Dracula (also 1977), with Louis Jourdan.
 He appeared in two Sherlock Holmes films as Lestrade, solving the Jack the Ripper murders (A Study in Terror, 1965, and Murder by Decree, 1979).
 He also played a role as the primary antagonist in an adaptation of "The Golden Pince-Nez" of the Granada Television series of Sherlock Holmes starring Jeremy Brett, in which his son Daniel played a minor role as well.
 Finlay appeared on American television in A Christmas Carol (1984) playing Marley's Ghost opposite George C. Scott's Ebenezer Scrooge.
 He also guest-starred as a farcical witch-smeller in an episode of The Black Adder ("Witchsmeller Pursuivant", 1983), opposite Rowan Atkinson.

 In 1994 he played Howard Franklin in fourth-series Heartbeat episode "Lost and Found".
 Finlay played Sancho Panza opposite Rex Harrison's Don Quixote in the 1973 British made-for-television film The Adventures of Don Quixote, for which he won a BAFTA award.
 He won another BAFTA award that year for his performance as Voltaire in the BBC TV production of Candide.

 Finlay played the role of Justice Peter Mahon in the award-winning New Zealand television serial Erebus: The Aftermath (1988).
 In the Roman Polanski film The Pianist (2002), he took on the part of Adrien Brody's father.
 He starred alongside Pete Postlethwaite and Geraldine James in the BBC drama series The Sins in 2000, playing the funeral director "Uncle" Irwin Green.
 He appeared in the TV series Life Begins (2004–2006) and as Jane Tennison's father in the last two stories of Prime Suspect (2006 and 2007).
 In 2007, he guest-starred in the Doctor Who audio adventure 100.
 Finlay appeared in November 2008 in the eleventh episode of the BBC drama series Merlin, as "Anhora, Keeper of the Unicorns".